mbaasy/docs/graphql/authentication.md

----
-title: Programmatic Access
----

-# GraphQL API
+# GraphQL API - Authentication
----
-## Programmatic Access with Service Accounts

-Service accounts are like users with programatic access to your organization's data via the GraphQL API.
+Programmatic access to the GraphQL API requires authentication via a Service Account furnished [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token).

-To use the GraphQL API with a service account, you must generate a [JWT Token](https://en.wikipedia.org/wiki/JSON_Web_Token), signed with the private key you receive when you create a service account.
+To use the GraphQL API with a service account, you must generate a JWT, signed with the private key you receive when you create a service account.

 It is important to note that **Mbaasy does not save the private key** anywhere on our system, we make it available to you only on creation.
 If you loose your private key you will need to create a new service account.